Other Headaches Alternative Treatment UK: Exploring Two Natural Approaches for Migraines

 This article discusses two alternative treatment methods for relieving migraine symptoms.
 Migraine is a common form of severe headache.
 It has a strong negative impact on the lives of people suffering from it.
-Every day, some 70,000 Dutch people have a migraine attack and most are unable to function properly at that time.
+Every day, around 190.000 people in the UK have a migraine attack and most are unable to function properly at that time.
 In women, it is three times more common than in men.
 If you have migraine, you should see your GP with it.
 A migraine attack is very painful and always inconvenient.
 If the attacks occur regularly, it affects work performance and also leads to problems maintaining social contacts.
 Even practising sport is sometimes affected.
+This level of disruption contributes to a lower quality of life for migraine sufferers, often leading to a higher headache disability index.

 Characteristics of migraine

 A person who has a migraine attack feels sick for several hours to several days.
 Besides severe headache, nausea and vomiting are also common.
 The headache is usually on one side of the head and is experienced as throbbing or throbbing.
 Pain on both sides of the head also occurs and sometimes, in unilateral headaches, the pain may switch sides during an attack.
+The affected area is typically the region of the head or muscles experiencing pain or tension during a migraine attack.
 Often a person is hypersensitive to light, sound or smell during an attack.
+In some cases, visual disturbances and muscle tension can exacerbate migraine symptoms, increasing headache intensity and overall headache pain.
+These migraine symptoms often mirror those seen in other headaches, though migraine attacks tend to be more disabling.

 Causes of migraine